Bhavish Aggarwal: Ola Consumer (formerly Ola Cabs)

-Personal Views
+Controversies

-Views on Work Culture
+Views on work culture

-In 2022, Bhavish was criticized for creating a toxic work environment, with reports of him tearing up presentations over missing page numbers, using Punjabi epithets, and making an employee run laps for a minor mistake.
+In 2022, Aggarwal was criticized for creating a toxic work environment, with reports of him tearing up presentations over missing page numbers, using Punjabi epithets, and making an employee run laps for a minor mistake.
 It was allegedly due to his 'aggressive' behaviour that company saw a string of high profile exits, such as Ola Cars CEO, Ola CFO, Ola Electric’s chief marketing officer, among others.
 He defended his 'hostile' behaviour as his personal style and reportedly said that, "passions and emotions run high and we are not on an easy journey."
 He reportedly also said that he is not building a 'me too' company.

-Bhavish made his support for N. R. Narayana Murthy public supporting his views for 70 hours work per week and made remarks against the concept of work–life balance.
-Some doctors noted that 70-hours per week might cause pre-mature death among other problems due to overwork and 70-hours of work a week only profit the CEOs.
-He said that he instead believes that people who enjoy their work, will find happiness in work and life, and both will be in harmony.

-He also said that doesn't believe in the concept of working of 5 days a week and said that weekends are a "western concept".
+Aggarwal made his support for N. R. Narayana Murthy public supporting his views for 70 hours work per week and made remarks against the concept of work–life balance.
+Some doctors noted that excessive working hours might cause pre-mature death among other problems due to overwork and such long hours only profit the CEOs.
+Aggarwal said that he instead believes that people who enjoy their work, will find happiness in work and life, and both will be in harmony.
+He also said that does not believe in the concept of working of 5 days a week and considers weekends a "western" concept.

+In October 2025, an FIR was filed against Aggarwal and a few Ola Electric executives by the Bengaluru police with an employee's September 2025 suicide over workplace harassment and non-payment of dues as per his suicide note.
+However, the company claimed that the employee never reported any problems during his tenure and challenged the FIR in the Karnataka High Court.
+They also sought a motion to dismiss the FIR, calling the suicide note fabricated, but it was found to be authentic based on a forensic examination.

 Views on the use of gender pronouns

-In May 2024, Bhavish made remarks via his Twitter/X account.

-Hoping that this “pronoun illness” doesn’t reach India.

-Many “big city schools” in India are now teaching it to kids.
-Also see many CVs with pronouns these days.
-Need to know where to draw the line in following the west blindly!